code200-solutions/code200.learning.katas/README.md

 ## Exercice 7 First steps into error handling

-Using the same ⁠ sum() ⁠ function a#s exercice 6, add the below calls and find a way to make your code return -1
+Using the same ⁠ sum() ⁠ function as exercice 6, add the below calls and find a way to make your code return -1

 ⁠ sum(null) ⁠ => should return -1
 ⁠ sum(undefined) ⁠ => should return -1